Are you facing eviction or rent debt in California?

 I owe my landlord back rent debt and I want to understand my situation, get some legal help, and organize with others in this situation.

-Attend our in-person Tenant Power Toolkit workshops in downtown Los Angeles.
-You can get one-on-one help (in English and Spanish) with using our Tool to respond to your eviction case - internet-capable devices are provided.
-RSVP here or by calling (323) 207-5854.
+Attend one of our in-person Eviction Response Workshops.
+You can get one-on-one help (in English and Spanish) with using our Tool to respond to your eviction case.

 You must bring your SUMMONS and COMPLAINT - UNLAWFUL DETAINER documents with you.
-You cannot get legal advice or representation at these workshops - we can only help you use the Tenant Power Toolkit to create your answer and other initial documents, the first step in fighting your eviction.
+Note: We can only help you use the Tenant Power Toolkit to create your answer and other initial documents, the first step in fighting your eviction.

 Toolkit Training Call

-Our monthly, online Tenant Power Toolkit Training Calls are aimed at California tenant organizers, counselors and lawyers who want an in-depth overview of how to use the Tenant Power Toolkit to prepare Answers to Unlawful Detainers.
+Our monthly, online Tenant Power Toolkit Training Calls are aimed at California tenant organizers, counselors, and lawyers who want an in-depth overview of how to use the Tenant Power Toolkit to prepare answers to eviction cases and how best to incorporate the Toolkit into their own work.

 What is the Tenant Power Toolkit